Kiroves/Wanderer-s-Hub/README.md

 * Successfully integrating multiple AI models to provide personalized travel recommendations
 * Developing a user-friendly frontend for effortless exploration and discovery
 * Implementing advanced AI algorithms to analyze diverse travel preferences and experiences
-* Leveraging Python Flask and Firebase for efficient backend management and data storage
+* Leveraging Firebase for efficient backend management and data storage
 ## What's next for Wanderer's Hub
 * Continuously enhancing AI models to refine recommendation accuracy and relevance
-* Exploring advanced natural language processing (NLP) techniques to better understand user preferences and feedback
 * Expanding the platform's database to include a wider range of destinations and experiences
 * Conducting user feedback sessions to further improve and tailor travel recommendations